fpgasystems/dedup/readme.md

 source ${HOME}/.profile
 ```

-2. According to SpinalHDL documentation(https://spinalhdl.github.io/SpinalDoc-RTD/dev/Spinal
-HDL/Getting%20Started/getting_started.html#requirements-things-to-download-to-get-start
-ed), following steps are needed to install sbt via apt-get.
-But we can only get much older version of SBT
-and it is ugly(since this method needs some deprecated feature)
+2. According to SpinalHDL documentation(https://spinalhdl.github.io/SpinalDoc-RTD/dev/SpinalHDL/Getting%20Started/getting_started.html#requirements-things-to-download-to-get-started), following steps are needed to install sbt via apt-get.
+But we can only get much older version of SBT and it is ugly(since this method needs some deprecated feature)
 ```Bash
 echo "deb https://repo.scala-sbt.org/scalasbt/debian all main" | sudo tee /etc/apt/sources.list.d/sbt.list